 Location: 24th Street SW.
 It is on the South side of the Glenmore Reservoir.

 Swimming & paddle boarding in/on the Reservoir is NOT allowed.
-There is a spot to rent kayaks/canoes at the Glenmore Boat Patrol office - personal flotation devices and paddle(s) are provided.
+There is a spot to rent kayaks/canoes at the Glenmore Boat Patrol office, personal flotation devices and paddle(s) are provided.
+If you have a chance to kayak or canoe the reservoir, take it!
+The clear water is spectacular.

 Trees.
 Very wooded area with the Elbow River running throughout.
 Griffin woods covers 93 hectares and is primarily a natural environment.
 There are many trails throughout this park.

 Trees.
 The Elbow River provides a place to launch rafts, wade in the water.
-Don’t let the name fool you, it is not a sandy beach.
+Don’t let the name fool you, it is not a true sandy beach.
 Picnic tables, and play parks.
+Known for its sandy shoreline, mature trees, and relaxing natural setting.
+A favorite destination for families, dog owners, and outdoor enthusiasts.
+Sandy Beach Park also connects to Calgary’s extensive pathway system.

 From sprawling natural landscapes to well-designed urban retreats, Calgary’s parks add incredible value to everyday life in the city.
 Whether you're a nature lover, fitness enthusiast, or weekend wanderer, there's a park waiting for you.